seansfkelley/seansfkelley.github.io/_posts/2023-08-06-literate-sourdough.md

 Sprinkle with flour and flip.
 Fold all four edges to their opposite sides.
 Shape into a ball, then with the dough scraper, firmly push the dough in all directions to roll across the surface and build tension.

-Dust a proof basket with flour and transfer the dough to it, seam side up.
+Dust a proofing basket with flour and transfer the dough to it, seam side up.
 (If you do not have a proofing basket, you can put a dry kitchen towel in a bowl.)

 Dust with flour, cover with towel, and place in fridge overnight.

-{% literate_recipe_step wait="12h" duration="1m" %}
+{% literate_recipe_step wait="overnight" duration="1m" %}

 Take the dough out of the fridge 2 hours before baking to bring it to room temperature.

 {% literate_recipe_step wait="1h30m" duration="1m" %}

-Preheat a dutch oven with a lid to 475°F (245°C).
+Preheat oven to 475°F (245°C).
+Put in a dutch oven, with lid, to preheat with the oven.

 {% literate_recipe_step wait="30m" duration="5m" %}